Interested in finding out how to zero the back up iron sights on an AR-15? Keep reading for some step by step instructions.

 First, ensure that your back up iron sights are properly installed and mounted securely to the rifle.
 If you are able to wiggle the sights with your hand, they are not secured properly.

 Just like when zeroing any rifle, it is very important that you shoot using a very stable, supported position when zeroing your back up iron sights.
-Try to avoid supporting the rifle with your muscles and use a stable object like a shooting bag instead.
+Try to avoid supporting the rifle with your muscles and use a stable object like a shooting bag or a lead sled instead.

 From a steady shooting position, fire three shots at the center of your target at 25 yards (or whatever range you are shooting at).
 After firing your first group, check the target.
 Measure from the center of the group to your aiming point, and adjust your sights accordingly.

 For most sets of back up iron sights, you must adjust the front sight to move the impact of the bullet up or down and adjust the rear sight to move the bullet impact left or right.
 As you can see in the photo above, turning the front sight post clockwise will raise the point of impact of the bullet.
 On this same rifle, turning the rear sight adjustment knob clockwise moves the bullet point of impact to the right.

 However, different AR-15 variants will often have different MOA adjustment values.
 On some rifles, 1 click on the front sight will move the bullet impact 1.2 MOA (~1.2″ at 100 yards), while others will move the bullet impact 1.5-2 MOA.
 The same goes for the rear sight and you can expect 1 click to move the bullet impact .5-.75 MOA, depending on the rifle.
 The only way to be 100% sure with your rifle is to take it to the range and experiment with it.